How Long Do Negative Items Stay on Your Credit Report?

+When people come to us and ask “Can you fix my credit today?” we reply with it depends on what is causing your score to be lower.
 Different things stay on your credit report for different amounts of time.
 It depends what the entry is and how the company handles it.
 Different items stay on your credit report for different lengths of time.
 Also, sometimes companies are willing to remove negative entries from your credit reports if you convince them to do so with a letter of goodwill.

 How Long Do Closed Accounts Stay on Your Credit Report?

 If the account was closed because of a charge off, then it will stay on your report for 7 years.
 Closed accounts in good standing stay on your report for 10 years.
 That’s one of the reasons why you generally don’t want to close an account in good standing.
 Length of credit history plays a large role in determining your score.
 That means closing an account in good standing can lower your average age of credit.

 How Long Does Bad Credit Stay on Your Credit Report?